tommelo/dnsrato/README.md

 **dnsrato** is a DNS reconnaissance tool that performs tasks such as:

 * Whois Lookup;
-* Sub-domain enumerationa(brute force) based on a word list file.
+* Sub-domain enumeration(brute force) based on a word list file.

 This is a Python version(with some extra features) of the first version written in C by Ricardo Longatto.